SecureIdentityAlliance/osia/src/doc/02 - functional.rst

-    Read Credential Profiles           Retrieve the credential profile Update Document Val Status         Updates the status of a document validation Read Document Val Status           Retrieve the status of a document validation Create Biometric                   Add a new biometric for a person Read Biometric Metadata            Retrieve biometric data
-    Update Biometric                   Update a biometric for a person Delete Biometric                   Delete a biometric for a person Update Biometric Val Status        Updates the status of a biometric validation Read Biometric Val Status          Retrieve the status of a biometric validation Create Biographic                  Add a new biographic for a person Read Biographic                    Retrieve biographic data
-    Update Biographic                  Update a biographic for a person Delete Biographic                  Delete a biographic for a person Update Biographic Val Status       Updates the status of a biographic validation Read Biographic Val Status         Retrieve the status of a biographic validation
+    Read Credential Profiles           Retrieve the credential profile Update Document Val Status         Updates the status of a document validation Read Document Val Status           Retrieve the status of a document validation Update Biometric Val Status        Updates the status of a biometric validation Read Biometric Val Status          Retrieve the status of a biometric validation Update Biographic Val Status       Updates the status of a biographic validation Read Biographic Val Status         Retrieve the status of a biographic validation
     ================================= ===================================================================================